 MVIP

-In 2015, OMAFRA chose OGWRI to administer the Research and Innovation Development (R&ID) portion of the Marketing Vineyard Improvement Program (MVIP).
+Since 2015, OGWRI has been administering the Research and Innovation Development (R&ID) portion of the Marketing Vineyard Improvement Program (MVIP) on behalf of OMAFA.
 The goal of the R&ID projects is to improve the quality, productivity and adaptability of grape and wine production by promoting innovative tools, technologies, resources, knowledge and information for grape growing and winemaking.
-In Spring 2022 OGWRI entered into an agreement with OMAFRA to continue the MVIP program until March 31, 2023.

 The following Projects were funded by the Ontario Ministry of Agriculture, Food and Rural Affairs for Year 7 (2021-2022):